-As the "only child" of an "only child" (my mother, my childhood was spent with Me, Myself & I), I didn't have to think of other people much or their feelings.
+As the "only child" of an "only child" (my mother, my childhood was spent with Me, Myself and I), I didn't have to think of other people much or their feelings.
 I didn't have to learn to share, didn't have anyone else to blame my mistakes on, didn't have anyone to play with except unpredictable schoolmates on occasion.
-I was in my own little world at home with my horses & dogs.
+I was in my own little world at home with my horses and dogs.
 I used my imagination to create stories with my toys and role played all the parts alone.
 I didn't know any other life so I didn't know what I could be missing or how that could affect my character for the better.

 When I was a teenager I met my future husband thru my only good friend.
 Neither of us were Christians at that time, although he was brought up a good Catholic & attended parochial school for his elementary years.
-We ended up living together for five years before we were married, during which time we both came to know Jesus Christ as our Lord & Savior at different times & under different circumstances.
+We ended up living together for five years before we were married, during which time we both came to know Jesus Christ as our Lord & Savior at different times and under different circumstances.
 We got married in June of 1988 and continued on with our lives.
-I was in college & working & didn't want children right then.
+I was in college and working and didn't want children right then.
 Gary asked me again about children when I was almost done with college (I was on the 5 yr plan).
 I was really ambivalent because I knew that the whole thing was going to hurt in a big way & I have never been one much for pain.
-We had some pretty heated discussions over the issue but I was really reluctant to change my life as I was having fun DJing weddings & parties, working full time at a clothing store & finishing up my last semester of school.
-One day after listening to Walter Martin on the radio telling a listener on The Bible Answer Man show that it was fine for Christians not to have children because the whole Genesis "fill up the world" verse had been fulfilled I came home & told Gary I was perfectly justified in my position because this Godly man on the radio said so.
+We had some pretty heated discussions over the issue but I was really reluctant to change my life as I was having fun DJing weddings & parties, working full time at a clothing store, and finishing up my last semester of school.
+One day after listening to Walter Martin on the radio telling a listener on The Bible Answer Man show that it was fine for Christians not to have children because the whole Genesis "fill up the world" verse had been fulfilled, I came home and told Gary I was perfectly justified in my position because this Godly man on the radio said so.

 To be cont.